 If your opponent frequently aborts/leaves games, they get "play banned", which means they're temporarily banned from playing games.
-This is not publically indicated on their profile.
-If this behaviour continues, the length of the playban increases - and prolonged behaviour of this nature may lead to account closure.
+This is not publicly indicated on their profile.
+If this behavior continues, the length of the playban increases - and prolonged behavior of this nature may lead to account closure.

 It’s not possible to apply to become a moderator.
 If we see someone who we think would be good as a moderator, we will contact them directly.